gvwilson/thirdbit/src/fiction/iffy/index.md

 The Ecologist shrugged.
 "Didn't get a chance.
+An' I wouldna been able to get in without his help.
-But if you don't his help…"
+But if you don't him tagging along…"
 With one smooth motion he took his hands out of his pockets, clicked together the two pieces of hardware they held, and pointed an ugly little gun at Wales.

 "Idjit!" the raccoon chirped.

-"Maybe,"
-Edson said evenly,
-not taking his eyes off Wales.
-"You being here certainly makes me wonder, but it ain't my call or yours either.
+"Maybe, but it ain't my call or yours either,"
-Iffy?
+Edson told it evenly.
+"Iffy?
 What do you want to do?"

 The moment stretched.